mnberthe/aws-solutions-architect-associate-notes/README.md

 - Encryption at rest using KMS

 __EFS – Performance__
--EFS can support thousands of concurrent connections (EC2 instances).
+- EFS can support thousands of concurrent connections (EC2 instances).
 - EFS can handle up to 10 Gbps in throughput.
 - Scale your storage to petabytes.